gejingquan/gejingquan.github.io/_pages/about.md

 Education
 ======
-* B.S. in Communication Engineering (Sep.
-2004 - Jun.
-2008)
+* Sep.2004-Jun.2008: B.S. in Communication Engineering

     Ocean University of China

-* M.S. in Electronics and Communication Engineering (Sep.
-2013 - Jun.
-2016)
+* Sep.2013-Jun.2016: M.S. in Electronics and Communication Engineering

     University of Chinese Academy of Sciences

-* Ph.D in Cyberspace Security (Sep.
-2016 - Jan.
-2020)
+* Sep.2016-Jan.2020: Ph.D in Cyberspace Security

     University of Chinese Academy of Sciences